HDCat2/Predator-Vs-Prey/README.md

 ## Description

-This repo implements a simulation of the evolution of predators and prey, using neural networks.
+This project implements a simulation of the evolution of predators and prey, using neural networks.
 The green circles represent prey, and the red circles represent predators.
 The black lines represent a cell's vision; preys have a short but wide view, while predators have a long but narrower field of vision.
-Cells can also move and turn at certain speeds, with predators having a somewhat higer speed than preys.
-When a predator sees and touches a prey, the prey is eaten and disappears; predators who do not eat a prey in a certain amount of time will find themselves disappearing off the map.
+Cells can also move and turn at certain speeds, with predators having a somewhat higher maximum speed than preys.
+When a predator sees and touches a prey, the prey is eaten and disappears; predators who do not eat a prey in a certain amount of time will find themselves disappearing off the map themselves.
 If a prey survives for long enough, it will split into 2 preys; if a predator eats enough, it will split into 2 predators.
 Each cell is governed by a neural network that mutates randomly, and split cells will start with the same network as their parent.

 ## To Use